 For example, some suburbs have a strong history of capital growth, with all fundamental indicators and due diligence pointing towards future growth.
 So, if you are not requiring a strong rental yield and your strategy is a pure capital growth strategy then those suburbs would be an ideal fit for your personal circumstances and requirements.

 “Asset selection is the last piece of the puzzle”.

 What do we mean by this?
 It’s simple: once you have defined your strategy and purchasing requirements it will become extremely clear what property type you will be searching for.

-    For example, if your strategy is to buy a property with development potential then it is unlikely that you will be looking to purchase a two-bedroom apartment.
+For example, if your strategy is to buy a property with development potential then it is unlikely that you will be looking to purchase a two-bedroom apartment as the ideal property.